jimhigson/oboe.js-dissertation/main/main.md

 This test registers a complex pattern which intentionally uses all features from the JSONPath language and then fetches a JSON file containing approximately 800 nodes, 100 of which will match.
-Although actual http is used, it is over an unthrottled connection to localhost so network delay should be negligible.
+Although actual HTTP is used, it is over an unthrottled connection to localhost so network delay should be negligible.
 The tests were executed on a relatively low-powered Macbook Air laptop running OS X 10.7.5, except for Chrome Mobile which was tested on an iPhone 5 with iOS 7.0.2.
 Test